 An incursion into the heart of a masterpiece by choreographer Jean-Pierre Perreault.
 Ten artists from different generations tell their experience with this dance icon, its original creation at the UQAM in 1983 and its various revivals until 2004.
 Produced by Filigrane Archives.

->

-> This Digidance webcast is an initiative of DanceHouse (Vancouver), Danse Danse (Montreal), Harbourfront Centre (Toronto), National Arts Centre (Ottawa) in collaboration with the Fondation Jean-Pierre Perreault.
+This Digidance webcast is an initiative of DanceHouse (Vancouver), Danse Danse (Montreal), Harbourfront Centre (Toronto), and National Arts Centre (Ottawa).
+In collaboration with the Fondation Jean-Pierre Perreault.
 Thank you to Radio-Canada Archives.

->

-> By buying an access you obtain a streaming link valid between March 17 and 23, 2021 at the time of your choosing.
+By buying an access you obtain a streaming link valid between March 17 and 23, 2021 at the time of your choosing.

 Tickets start at $15.00